-Composite veneers,……. no drilling and no injection for instantly transforming your smile!
-Simple when it is done by an experienced and skilled cosmetic dentist !
+Composite veneers require no drilling and no injection for instantly transforming your smile!
+The procedure is simple when it is done by an experienced and skilled cosmetic dentist!

 In dentistry, placement of a thin layer of any material over a tooth is referred to as Dental veneers or laminates.
 Composite veneers, otherwise known as composite bondings, are a layer of resin base material that is directly applied to the tooth.
 So they are not made from porcelain.

 “One of the advantages of a composite veneer is that it does not need to fully cover all of a tooth.
 In this case, except the two front teeth, only the upper half of the teeth next to the gum are covered with composite veneers to mask the yellow discolouration of the teeth in the least invasive way.
 Such a technique is not possible with porcelain veneers”.